-Should any data be necessary for legal prosecution after completion of the application procedure, data may be processed on the basis of the requirements of art.
+Should any data be necessary for legal prosecution after completion of the application process, data may be processed based on the requirements of art.
 6 DSGVO, in particular to safeguard our legitimate interests pursuant to art.
 6 (1) 1 lit. f GDPR, these interests being the assertion of or defense from any claims.

 How long will we store your personal data?

 If you are successful and we offer you a position within ECFR, we will transfer your personal data from our application process over to our human resources department.

 Who will receive your personal data?

 Upon receiving your application, it will be reviewed by our HR department as well as any staff responsible for deciding on the position you are applying for.
-As a matter of principle, only employees who are involved in the handling of your application will be provided with access to your personal data.
+As a matter of principle, only ECFR staff who are directly involved in the handling of your application will be provided with access to your personal data.

 We use a service provider based in Switzerland, with whom we have signed a data processing agreement (DPA) to store and manage all application data.

 Where will your personal data be processed?

 Your personal data will be processed solely on servers provided by our service provider within the European Union.